-Job searching can be stressful and exhausting which is why preparing for an interview is essential.
-In the age of the internet, you have a wealth of information at your fingertips so use it.
-Research the organization you are thinking of interviewing with by visiting their website.
+Looking for a job can be exciting, stressful and exhausting all in one, which is why preparing for an interview is essential.
+With the wealth of information available on companies, we strongly encourage you to use it.
+Research the company you are interviewing with by visiting their website.
 Check their annual report, (if available).
-Request a job description from your recruiter and make sure the job is offering what you are ultimately seeking.
+Request a job description from your recruiter and make sure the job is offering what you are ultimately looking for.
 Be prepared to answer questions such as:

 Tell me about yourself?
 Keep it short and to the point while selling yourself.
 Do not walk through your resume.
 Some applicants tend to wander off when answering questions.
 Stay focused.

 Tell me about your career to date?
 Explain your accomplishments and talents related to the position you are discussing.
 Keep it short and focused.
 Too many details can work against you because it takes too long to explain.
 Pick pertinent details and stick with those unless you’re asked to elaborate.